Finland under Swedish rule: Swedish attitude towards Finland

 started to develop among the Nordic language-speaking populations in Scandinavia in the 19th century.

 Legacy

 The statue of Count Per Brahe the Younger in Turku.

-During the period of Swedish rule, Finland inherited a substantial and enduring legacy.
-Christianity expanded throughout the region, leading to the establishment of churches, some of which date from the Catholic Middle Ages and were subsequently converted into Lutheran churches following the Reformation.
-In the Middle Ages, members of the clergy were sent to study in Germany and France.
-The Finnish bishop Olavi Maununpoika served as rector of the University of Paris.

 King John III of Sweden was the first Grand Duke of Finland.
 He created the title for himself, and after him a few crown princes bore it.
 As the son of King Gustav Vasa, he served as the governor of Finland and maintained a royal court at Turku Castle.
 John III also confirmed the coat of arms of Finland.
 One of the oldest preserved depictions of this lion emblem can be found on the funerary monument of his father, Gustav Vasa.
 He founded the city of Pori, where a statue of him stands, and in the city of Turku there is a bust depicting him.

-The Swedish era saw the formation of the traditional estates - nobility, clergy, burghers, and peasants.
-The system of the Diet of the Estates remained in effect in Finland until 1906.
-The Finnish nobility and the House of Nobility in Helsinki trace their origins to this period, and several Finnish noble families continue to be recognized within the Swedish nobility and are still listed at the House of Nobility in Stockholm.

-Numerous important towns were founded in Finland under Swedish governance, including Helsinki, Turku, Vyborg, Tampere, Hämeenlinna, Rauma, Pori, Vaasa, Kokkola, Raahe, Savonlinna, Loviisa, Hamina, Kuopio, Porvoo, and Oulu.
-Coastal regions saw the emergence of significant mercantile towns engaged in international trade with Europe and beyond.

-In Finland’s largest cities, the leading burgher families were mostly of German and Dutch origin who had settled in the country.
-Some families were of French and Scottish origin.
-The international backgrounds of these families opened extensive trade relations with Europe.

-Early industrialisation in Finland began during the period of Swedish rule.
-In the western part of Uusimaa, the Suitia ironworks was established in the 1530s, followed by the foundation of more than eighty other ironworks across the country.
-Among the most notable were those at Mustio, Billnäs, Fiskars, Fagervik, Antskog, Forsby, Taalintehdas, and Strömfors.